Multicast causes clients to "unpossess" and if the pawns they had are destroyed, crashes the game

 It has been present at least since June 1, 2015. https://twitter.com/MichaelAllar/status/605506060078608384

-This is infact the correct and only solution.
+This is infact correct and only solution.
 Clients only are aware of their own PlayerController and don’t have PlayerController objects for other players.
 Running a Multicast on a PlayerController causes bad things to happen because you’re telling all clients to run a function on something that technically doesn’t exist.
-Only the Server is aware of all PlayerControllers.
+Only Server is aware of all PlayerControllers.

 Run on Owning Client will ensure clients don’t recieve function calls for PlayerControllers that don’t exist locally.